Script are not enabled

 It is the parents/guardians responsibility to follow up on all health and dental treatment for their children as well as maintain regular scheduled visits.
 If you are in need of health insurance coverage for your child or need support with finding a medical or dental provider, please contact a member of the family services staff to assist you.

-Head Start staff will screen children during the school year.
+Our staff will screen children during the school year.
 Parents will be notified when screenings are scheduled and will receive copies of the results.
 Screenings completed for all newly enrolled children, within 45 days from first day of attendance, include:

 To ensure that each child comes to school healthy, and to avoid spread of communicable diseases, the teaching staff perform daily health check during arrival.
 Parents/guardians are required to wait until the health check is completed, before signing-in for the child.
 If your child appears not well enough to participate in the normal, everyday activities at the time of entry into the classroom and/or during the day, the parent will be asked to take the child home.

-The Head Start program will do its best to make reasonable modifications by providing appropriate auxiliary aids which would enable a child to participate without fundamentally altering the nature of the program whenever possible.
+Our staff will do its best to make reasonable modifications by providing appropriate auxiliary aids which would enable a child to participate without fundamentally altering the nature of the program whenever possible.